 General

 CCRC stands for Continuing Care Retirement Community.
-There are different types of CCRC’s available – Saint Mary’s is a Type C “Fee-for-Service” community which means residents only pay for what they need, but have priority access to care in the future.
+There are different types of CCRC’s available – Saint Mary’s is a Type C “Fee-for-Service” community which means residents only pay for what they need, but have priority access to a continuum of care in the future.
+Seniors and their families may find CCRC's beneficial because they provide a wide range of services, care, and activities in one place.
 View our Glossary of Terms to learn more about senior living terminology.

 Under our Continuum of Care, we offer a variety of services that enable individuals to transition between levels of care and back again as their needs change – all in the same community.
-A CCRC is also beneficial for couples who may have or develop different care needs but who wish to live in the same community.
+This offers residents and their families peace of mind, a sense a stability, and familiar surroundings as their conditions and abilities change with age.
+A CCRC is also beneficial for couples who may have, or develop, different care needs but who wish to live in the same community.

 No, Saint Mary’s Home of Erie welcomes persons of all faiths and denominations.
 While faith can play an important role in the lives of many of our residents, we celebrate people of all beliefs and backgrounds and understand that each individual is unique.